Energy Consents - Fees Guide

 Fees

-Subject Matter of application for consent
+Subject matter of application for consent

-New Fee paid to the Executive
+New fee paid to Scottish Government

 1. Overhead line with a total distance not exceeding 15km which is not an EIA Development